lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

  - geojsonio (must be installed AFTER previous deps for rgdal & rgeos): `sudo apt-get install libv8-dev`
  - PostGRESql: `sudo apt-get install libpq-dev`

 For the purpose of this short demo, we can install only the following packages, which are needed to run the snippets and the app included in this repository.
-The first line, installing Linux libraries, is needed because of the *devtools* package being included in the list ([*devtools*](http://cran.r-project.org/web/packages/devtools/index.html) is a package development tool, written by RStudio guru [Hadley Wickham](http://twitter.com/hadleywickham), also needed to install packages not deployed by the official CRAN repository, but stored only on GitHub)
+The first line, installing Linux libraries, is needed because of the *devtools* package being included in the list ([*devtools*](http://cran.r-project.org/web/packages/devtools/index.html) is a package development tool, written by RStudio guru [Hadley Wickham](http://twitter.com/hadleywickham), also needed to install packages not deployed by the [official CRAN repository](https://cran.r-project.org/web/views/), but stored only on the Git repository hosting service [GitHub](https://github.com/))
 ```
 sudo apt-get install curl && sudo apt-get install libcurl4-gnutls-dev && sudo apt-get install libssl-dev
 sudo su